Kiran7007/Interview-Preparation/docs/android.md

     // Content
 }
 ```
-Useful for material design layouts.

-Interview Answer:
-> Scaffold is a layout component that provides basic structure like: TopBar BottomBar FloatingActionButton Drawer SnackbarHost Example:* Useful for material design layouts.
 ---
 ## What is SideEffect in Jetpack Compose?
 - In Jetpack Compose, a SideEffect is any operation that affects something outside of the Compose UI tree.